 The Bereavement Care Service is responsible for all burials which take place in all of the nine cemeteries in Stoke-on-Trent.

 These cemeteries are:

 If you want to search our records, please contact the Carmountside office on: 01782 235050 for details.
-Some records are available from the city centre library.
+Some records are available at the city centre library.

 To book a burial please contact the Bereavement Care Service office on 01782 235050.
 You can book a burial yourself, or if you prefer, a Funeral Director can do it for you.
 You need to provide three (working days) notice for a burial to take place.

 All payments need to made no later than the working day prior to the burial taking place.
 We take payments by;

 - Debit/Credit card